 - Be at least 18 years old on Election Day and be a U.S. Citizen

 - The candidate or spouse, parent, child, or sibling of any candidate on the ballot in the same precinct

 - The spouse, parent, child or sibling of an election judge serving in the same precinct

 Election judges are essential to our democracy.
 Serving as an election judge provides an opportunity to learn more about the election process and is a great service to our community.

 Paid to Serve

 Election Judges are paid for training and working on the days of the Elections.
-Pay ranges from $8.75 to $10.40 per hour based on position held.
+Pay ranges are based on position held.

 Election judges are paid officials who staff the polling places and ensure that the rights of voters are protected on Election Day.
 Election judges must be at least 18 years old (unless serving as a student judge).